Joern314/GWB19-Data/turn5/wiki/wiki_world.md

 Created by Lyva, [Turn 3](https://old.reddit.com/r/GodhoodWB/comments/fr5ib1/endless_pantheon_turn_3/fm061ji/)
 Description: A glowing metal that is quite easy to work, and constantly sheds warm golden light.

+### Malaphine

+A crystalline material most useful in weapons and armor, but also usable in construction.
+It is very balanced in strength and give.
 ## Regions

 ### The First Continent, Primus